-The latest stock assessment (2012) indicated that Pacific halibut stock’s population has been declining over the last decade.
+The latest stock assessment (2013) indicated that Pacific halibut stock’s population has been declining over the last decade.
 The extent of the decline and reasons behind it vary by geographic area.
-While biomass has declined in recent years, the 2012 stock assessment estimates that the population decline has slowed and future stock abundance is projected to remain near current levels.
+While biomass has declined in recent years, current stock assessments estimate that future stock abundance is projected to remain near current levels.
 The International Pacific Halibut Commission has reduced the catch limit for 2014 by more than 3 million pounds.

-As of January 2013, the Alaska halibut fishery is monitored by fisheries observers, either human or electronic, depending on the fishing vessel.
+As of January 2013, the Alaska halibut fishery is monitored by fisheries observers, depending on the fishing vessel.
 Observers collect catch data onboard fishing vessels and at onshore processing plants.
 The data is used by managers and scientists in a variety of research activities, including stock assessments.